solid-contrib/solid-client/README.md

 Javascript library for writing [Solid](https://github.com/solid/solid-spec) applications.

+Solid.js is currently for client-side use only (inside a web browser).

 **PLEASE NOTE** This document describes what functionality is offered by the Solid.js library and should not be mistaken for a tutorial on how to write Solid apps.
 If you would like to learn how to build Solid apps using Solid.js,